oscarpas/panache/README.md

 - **Dynamic styling based on props**
 - **Easy maintenance:** Styles are coupled to your component

+**Version 1 is not yet relesed, breaking changes may occur and there are known limitations.**

 ## Get started

 ### Installation